2014 Ancestry DNA News

 But, what matters most to you as genealogists, was going on in the glass-encased conference room behind me.
 It was a meeting of the minds.
 An exchange of information and ideas.
 Information about current trends and accomplishments at AncestryDNA, and ideas about the future of DNA testing at Ancestry.com.

-You might recall our discussion here at the Genealogy Gems about how Ancestry recently decided to discontinue their mtDNA and YDNA tests the two that trace our direct maternal and direct paternal lines in order to focus all of their efforts on the up and coming autosomal DNA test.
+Ancestry recently decided to discontinue their mtDNA and YDNA tests the two that trace our direct maternal and direct paternal lines in order to focus all of their efforts on the up-and-coming autosomal DNA test.
 Remember that the autosomal DNA test delivers information about both your mother’s and your father’s side of your ancestral tree.

-This all day meeting included a diverse group of Ancestry representatives, from the CEO, Jim Sullivan himself, to members of the marketing, scientific, communications, and even computer science departments, as well as some of the top voices in genetic genealogy.
+This all day meeting included a diverse group of Ancestry representatives, from CEO Tim Sullivan to members of the marketing, scientific, communications, and even computer science departments, as well as some of the top voices in genetic genealogy.
 It was an open and lively discussion, and I walked away with a few gems that I want to share with you today.

 The shaky leaf is no doubt the most iconic symbol of Ancestry.
 In AncestryDNA it is meant to help you find a common ancestor between you and your DNA matches.